awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 ## Configuring and Provisioning Accounts Through AWS Service Catalog<a name="configure-provision-new-account"></a>

 With Account Factory, central cloud administrators and AWS Single Sign\-On end users can provision accounts in your landing zone\.
-By default, AWS SSO users that provision accounts must be in the **AWSAccountFactory** group\.
+By default, AWS SSO users that provision accounts must be in the **AWSAccountFactory** group or the master group\.
+Exercise caution when working from the master account, as you would when using any account that has generous permissions across your organization\.

  However, if you're provisioning accounts programmatically, the identity that will perform this work must have the following IAM permissions policy, in addition to `AWSServiceCatalogEndUserFullAccess`\.

 ```
 {